BY SOFO ARCHON

 Nowadays, with the popularization of the internet, more and more people have an opportunity to become famous.
 There are plenty of individuals who are trying each and every day to become famous, being jealous of their favorite celebrities and internet personas, desiring to look shiny like them and live the kind of life that they are living, believing that only by attracting others’ attention on them will they feel happy and well about themselves.

-In reality, the constant search for self-gratification through the acquirement of fame is nothing but a mere symptom of inferiority complex, and the happiness than depends on others is not true happiness — it is a superficial egotistical pleasure that can easily be taken away from them at any moment, if they are deprived of the attention they so much desire.
+In reality, the constant search for self-gratification through the acquirement of fame is nothing but a symptom of inferiority complex, and the superficial, temporary pleasure than depends on others cannot bring us true, lasting happiness, and can easily be taken away from them at any moment, if they are deprived of the attention they so much desire.

 8. Comparing yourself to others